integrativemodeling/nup82/README.md

 Inputs: List of files containing the scores.
 This is hard coded in the script here.
 Outputs: Histogram of the score for each images given a set of models Automatically made plots for the distributions of the scores Satistics (average, standard deviation, min, max) for the score of a set of models given a class average.

-## Running the IMP/PMI scripts for the refinement stage of modeling
+## (3) Running the IMP/PMI scripts for the refinement stage of modeling
 1) python 2_modeling_allEM_except11_19.py -r repeats -out outputdir -rmf starting_rmf -rmf_n rmf_frame -em2d class_average -weight em2d_weight
-The script will generate repeats number of independent and uncorrelated trajectories from different random initial configuration restrained by all information available about the system (e.g., physics, structures) and all class averages
+The script will generate number of independent and uncorrelated trajectories, refined from the best-scoring configurations after the EM filter.

 ## Information
 _Author(s)_: Seung Joong Kim, Ilan E. Chemmama, Riccardo Pellarin